newrifat/TetonShop/README.md

 ## ENV file

 In the project’s root directory, you may find a .env.sample file.
-Rename this file to .env and fill in the following details:
+Rename the file to .env and add the following details:

 ```bash
 DASHBOARD_URL= "enter the dashboard or admin URL, useful for verifying assertions"